 Please don't take me for a hypocrite.
 Of course it pleases me when my name is brought up, this website is referenced or my book is kindly reviewed.
 Assuming anything else seems silly to me, and would be unworldly.
 You will also find a selfie or two on this website.
 Although we are all unique, we are yet very much alike, as human beings.
 What sets a person seeking bliss apart from a vagabond, from an adventurer, from an explorer, from a superhero-look-at-me, is the different portfolio of the various character traits, the underlying motives of his conduct.
 A wholesome blend is what matters.
 "The dose makes the poison."
 (Paracelsus 1493-1541).
 In overdose, when personal growth spins out of hand and turns into showmanship, when things become destructive, sinister and futile, it is time to examine and question oneself in order to take corrective action, if necessary, to bring matters back into balance.
 This can indeed be stressful.
 A feat that a number of today's (would-be) superheroes are apparently not willing or able to achieve (see Henderson’s article).

 I believe that somewhere in the course of our evolution, our western world took the wrong path.
 That we have lost a good number of wholesome bearings, eventually doing harm to ourselves and to the generations to come by providing poor examples, false messages.
 Is it wise to apply the Olympic ideas of higher, faster, and stronger to recreational sports out of doors?
 To (mis)use wilderness as a sparring partner, something to conquer?
 Wouldn't it be better to think of nature as a therapeutic partner?
 To "iron out the wrinkles in our souls", as Omond Solandt's mother wisely used to say?
 Again, who is to envy, who is to pity?
 Let’s hope that the (current) silliness is a passing fad.
 The sad climax of this craving for recognition, this immoderate "look-at-me", has now even been given a name: Killfie.
-And as deplorable as these individual cases are, I would be prepared to file them under the heading of Darwinian natural selection.
+Or to name but one casualty: Nathy Odinson.

-To achieve a change, we, as an audience, as buyers of books and suchlike are driving that bus.
-What we pay for, is what we get – in the future to come.
-Our demand creates the book titles of tomorrow.
-Each purchase is a vote, and makes it apparent whom and what we are paying attention to.
+To achieve a change, we, as an audience, as buyers of books, spectators and the like are driving that bus.
+What we pay (attention) for, is what we get – in the future to come.
+Our demand creates the book titles, the videos, the selfies of tomorrow.
+Each purchase, each "like" is a vote, and makes it apparent whom and what we are paying attention to.
 An entire industry, many people, are listening to that very closely and will deliver accordingly.
 Do we really want an Olympic competition out of doors or do we want to reconcile with nature?
 It is our choice, to either vote for book titles like “Alone against the North” by Adam Shoalts or “True North” by Elliott Merrick; to vote for alleged exploits, or acknowledged poetry.
 I believe the latter would do us all much better in the long run, learning to focus on things that really matter.
 And that is certainly not miles or heroic deeds.
 Time, days spent out of doors is what counts, the more the better.
 It is our say.
 No changes will bring more of the same.
 This is a self-perpetuating phenomenon.
 Let’s stop worshiping false (war?)idols.
 Poets became immortal too.
 They simply used their brains instead of brawn.